daamien/blog/_posts/2019-01-03-8_anonymization_strategies_with_postgres.md

 ```

 In my view, this is useful for very specific situations: mostly
-TEXT attributes with an UNIQUE constraint, or when you need the transformation
+TEXT attributes with an UNIQUE constraint.
+Or when you need the transformation
-process to be `IMMUTABLE` (but then if the salt or encryption key is stolen,
+process to be `IMMUTABLE` you can use a static salt or encryption key (but then
-authentic data can be revealed).
+if it is stolen, authentic data can be revealed).

 Anyway, this strategy is a good fit for analytics.
 Not for functional testing
 or development, because in the long run, it is hard to work with values like